Skip to main content

 Q: Why use *.jar instead of a specific JAR package name?

-A: Using wildcards has the following advantages:
+A: Using wildcards offers the following advantages:

 • Simplify the deployment process without the need to modify the startup script each time